 Rhett Laufenburger | Fairway Independent Mortgage

 Rhett runs a successful mortgage team in Glendale, AZ and most recently completed his first full Ironman.
-He is passionate about serving others and is always look for opportunities he can to serve a greater cause.
-When asked by a dear friend if he would support his charity bike ride across America to bring awareness to Ethiopia’s lack of clean water and facilities for basic restrooms, he was in from the get go.
+He is passionate about serving others and is always looking for opportunities to serve a greater cause.
+When asked by a dear friend if he would support his charity bike ride across America to bring awareness to Ethiopia’s lack of clean water and facilities for basic restrooms, he was in from the get-go.
 After seeing an impact on a water tower, education, and the sustainability of a village in Cambodia, Rhett found the need to serve the awesome cause even further.

 Scott Hohensinner | Summit Packaging, Inc.